May 14, 2026 · by Kim

 Jodd Fairs (Rama 9)

-Best for: A quick night-market hit if you're short on time and based in central Bangkok When: Daily, 4pm–midnight Where: Next to MRT Phra Ram 9
+A quick night-market hit if you're short on time and based in central Bangkok

-But: it's smaller than Srinakarin, more touristy, and prices have crept up.
-The food is fine, not exceptional.
-The shopping is forgettable.
-Go if it's convenient.
-Don't make a special trip if you've already been to Srinakarin.
+It's smaller than Srinakarin, more touristy, and prices have crept up.
+Go if it's convenient; don't make a special trip.
+More detail in the "Markets to avoid" section below.

 Asiatique The Riverfront

-Best for: A first-night sightseeing combo with dinner, river views, families When: Daily, 4pm–midnight Where: Charoen Krung Road, free shuttle boat from Saphan Taksin BTS
+A first-night sightseeing combo with dinner, river views, families

 Asiatique is more of an open-air shopping mall styled as a night market than an actual night market.
 The setting on the river is lovely, especially at sunset.
 There's a Ferris wheel.
 There are restaurants with tablecloths.